 Some Dogs Hate Clothes

 You may be looking for that perfect family photo with your pet, and that means a cute Christmas outfit to make them look merry, but not all dogs are accustomed to clothing or costumes.

-If your dog is new to clothing, then it’s safest to never leave them unattended in their new gear.
-They could try to remove it themselves or even try to eat their new dog holiday outfits thinking it’s a toy.
+If your dog is new to clothing, then it’s safest never to leave them unattended in their new gear.
+They could try to remove it themselves or even try to eat their new dog holiday outfits, thinking it’s a toy.

 Best Dog Christmas Outfits